PLEASE PARDON OUR APPEARANCE

 ‘A Talisman Painting’ 2023.
 Acrylic, pastel, spray paint, West African glass beads and fish vertebrae on linen, 78.5 x 54.5 inches.

-Malado Francine is an American multi-media artist based in Los Angeles.
-Themes around her work include ideas around archaeology and future artifacts, animism, hybrid beings, and the artistic creation of a more empathetic artificial intelligence.
+Themes include ideas around archaeology and future artifacts, animism, hybrid beings, and the artistic creation of a more empathetic artificial intelligence.
 A human/animal/tech collaboration.
 Mythic creatures that blur the lines between the archeological past and the imagined technological future.
 An attempt to generate a feeling of deep time.
 The ancient reconfigured as newly totemic.
 The digital age as future artifact.
 Future tech as animist.

 “It is a strange realism, but it is a strange reality.”